lfcipriani/punkt-segmenter/README.md

 You can separate in sentences using the Punkt::SentenceTokenizer object:

-    tokenizer = Punkt::SentenceTokenizer.new(text)
+    tokenizer = Punkt::SentenceTokenizer.new(:english)
     result    = tokenizer.sentences_from_text(text, :output => :sentences_text)

+This loads in some settings derived from training the Tokenizer against the WSJ English corpus.
+Other languages are supported (look at the data/ directory for a list).
 The result will be:

     result    = [
         [0] "A minute is a unit of measurement of time or of angle.",